 The ability to wear contact lenses offers freedom for those who need vision correction.
-Being able to ditch eyeglasses allows you to do all sorts of things - from playing contact sports to wearing non-prescription sunglasses to using VR headsets - as well as offering general daily comfort.
-The best online contact lenses providers will often give you discounts on orders, or cut-price subscriptions, so the price of contacts isn't huge either.
+Being able to ditch eyeglasses allows you to do all sorts of things - from playing contact sports to wearing non-prescription sunglasses - as well as offering general daily comfort.
+The best online contact lenses providers will often give you discounts on orders, so the price is rarely huge either.

 While contacts are great for millions of Americans, and used on a daily basis, they simply aren't an option for many glasses-wearers, who need to stick to shopping for the best eyeglasses online.
 Below are some of the most common reasons why you shouldn't wear contact lenses, while our feature on can you sleep with contacts in covers any nap-time questions you may have about lenses.

 Dry-eye syndrome is where the tear glands produce fewer tears.
 Although there are contact lenses and eye drops designed to help those with dry eyes, often it's just not enough to make wearing contact lenses comfortable.

 There is the option to have plugs put in to help your eyes produce tears but, even then, many individuals still cannot wear contact lenses.
 And the eye-care bills have already started stacking up...

 Those individuals with severe nearsightedness find it hard to wear contact lenses because there aren't any lenses with high enough power to correct their vision.